Skip to main content

 Pros

-• Karbon AI is directly embedded into the Karbon platform, G2’s #1-rated accounting practice management solution.
+• Directly embedded into the Karbon platform, G2’s #1-rated accounting practice management solution.
 This means that everything you need is all in one place—no switching back and forth between apps.

-• Karbon AI is powered by Microsoft Azure OpenAI Service, giving users premier data security and reliability.
-With data security being a concern for 76% of accounting professionals when evaluating AI tools, this is critical.
+• Powered by Microsoft Azure OpenAI Service, giving users premier data security and reliability.

 • Constant innovation and frequent product releases across the whole platform.

-• The software is built by a team of passionate accounting industry experts who understand the pains and needs of CPAs, bookkeepers, tax, and accounting professionals.
+• Built by a team of passionate accounting industry experts who understand the pains and needs of CPAs, bookkeepers, tax, and accounting professionals.

 • Offers a free trial.